baltpeter/thesis-mobile-consent-dialogs/thesis/600_results.md

 For each app, we saved a screenshot immediately after all elements on screen had been analysed to allow us to validate the results afterwards.
 Apps can prevent screenshots from being taken [@androidopensourceprojectcontributorsWindowManagerLayoutParams2022], in these cases we were not able to take one.
 This was the case for 42 apps on Android and 50 apps on iOS.

-We manually validated the classification for a random set of 250 apps with screenshots. [@Tbl:results-verdict-validation] shows the results of this validation.
-Notably, we did not encounter a single false positive (meaning detecting something as a consent element that isn't actually one).
-All classifications where either correct or our analysis missed the consent elements.
-25 of the 250 classifications were false negatives.

-The discovered false negatives are expected and do not impact the validity of the detected violations.
-As explained in [@sec:cd-situation-consequences], our approach necessarily misses consent elements due to more detailed information to base an analysis on not being sufficiently available in mobile apps.
-Not detecting a consent dialog does not cause us to wrongly attribute violations to an app.
-In these cases, all detected tracking has happened without any user interaction.
-This means that the apps, regardless of whether a consent dialog is being shown on screen, cannot have obtained valid consent and thus have no legal basis for the tracking.
-We only perform detection of the other violations in apps where we detected a consent dialog.

 | Detected | Actual | Count |
 |----------|--------|-------|
 | neither  | link   | 1     |